 Taylor Ann Mitchell

-Taylor is thrilled to be performing in her first play here at Elon!
-She is a junior this year and cannot wait to see what her third year at Elon holds in store.
+Taylor Ann is excited and a little sad to be performing tonight in her final Collage!
+She is a senior this year and is so excited see what her last year at Elon has in store.
 She would like to thank her friends and family for their endless support.
 She would also like to thank her incredible professors and mentors for the support and knowledge they have given her.
 She hopes you enjoy the show!

 Alex is a Senior TDT major with a concentration in lighting and stage management.
 This year she is the lighting designer on Heart of Shrapnel, Sense and Sensibilities, and The Cherry Orchard.
 Additionally, she is one of several lighting designers on the Fall Dance Concert and an assistant lighting designer on 42nd Street.